cyrusbehr/cuda-aarch64-cc-mxnet-opencv/readme.md

 # How to Cross Compile OpenCV and MXNET for AArch64 CUDA (NVIDIA Jetson)

+## Overview
+The following project demonstrates how you can cross compile OpenCV and MXNET for AArch64 CUDA.
+The resulting libraries can be used on an NVIDIA Jetson.

+## Prerequisites
+You must have docker installed.

+## Build instructions
+- `docker build -t trueface/aarch64-cuda10-2 -f aarch64-cuda-10-2-ubuntu18.dockerfile .`

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->